 • Natural seasonal weathering and erosion

-• Fire impacts and other natural events
+•Impacts from fire and other natural events

 • Changes in vegetation growth and lichen activity